 Marquette’s Katherine Plouffe scored a game-high 22 points in the losing effort, 16 of which came in the second half.
 Arlesia Morse added 15 points for Marquette, but it wasn’t enough as DePaul’s offensive poise sustained Marquette’s persistent attack.

 Marquette managed to get to the free-throw line 21 times, but only converted 13 of them.
-The 3-point field goal proved to be the difference in this highly competitive game.
-The Blue Demons, who are top ten in the nation in 3-point field goals made, converted 9-28 3-pointers, compared to Marquette’s 2-13.
+But it was 3-point shooting proved to be the difference.
+The Blue Demons – who are top ten in the nation in 3-point field goals made – shot 9-for-28 on 3-pointers, compared to Marquette’s 2-for-13.

 The Marquette Golden Eagles played the game in pink uniforms commemorating Coach Kay Vow and her “play4 Kay” breast cancer awareness.